zoltan-nz/kafka-spark-project/README.md

 Prerequisites:
 * Docker
-* Port 80 should be available or change the mapping of the `frontend` app in `docker-compose.yml`
+* Port 80 should be available or change the port mapping of the `frontend` app in `docker-compose.yml`

 Run the project:
 * Clone this repository on your computer